uncefact/project-crm/website/docs/vocabulary/vocabulary-requirements.md

 ### Types of Audit & Verification

-Some words about different types of verification and trust levels attached to each.
+Some words about different types of verification and trust levels are attached to each.

-* Self-assessment / peer group
+* Self-assessment/peer group
-* On site instrumentation & measurement
+* On-site instrumentation & measurement
 * Third party audit & certification
 * Funding models (who pays for audits)
 * Transparency models (audit and/or measurements are public/private)